leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ## Use Case - Sports Betting

-Recently sport betting is becoming legal in the united stated.
+Recently sport betting is becoming legal in the united states.
 Imagine that you are the owner of a sports club and wants to make some extra money.
 Your objective is:

 - Getting insights if betting on the tournaments held at my club is profitable